MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 ## The info page

 ## The Tracks page
+  * [ ] Generate the page from the directory contents.
+This is usable later when several tracks for other walks are loaded.
+Also those made by the hiker can be placed there.
- Show map again when a selection is made.
-The route is centered and fitted.
+  * [x] Show map when a selection is made.
+  * [x] The route is displayed
+  * [x] The route is centered on page
+  * [ ] The route is zoomed so as to fit the page.

 ## The Features page
  Is filled when feature is clicked.
 First a balloon is showed on the map pointing to the feature with text and a 'more ...' on the bottom.